-On April 25, 2013, our Board of Directors authorized the University to repurchase up to an additional \$25 million (\$75 million total) of common stock, from time to time, depending on market conditions and other considerations.
-The Board of Directors also extended the expiration date on the repurchase authorization to September 30, 2014.
+Our Board of Directors has authorized the University to repurchase up to \$75 million in aggregate of common stock, from time to time, depending on market conditions and other considerations.
+The current expiration date on the repurchase authorization by our Board of Directors is September 30, 2015.
 Repurchases occur at our discretion.